 Determine internal strengths & weaknesses

-Strengths and weaknesses should focus on the customer value proposition, go-to-market, organization.
+Strengths and weaknesses should focus on the customer value proposition, go-to-market, and organization.

 The first step is to assess the relative strengths and weaknesses compared to competitors of the customer value proposition & go-to-market.
 You can do this through a brainstorming session.
 If there is a need to go deep, a survey, ethnography or benchmarking will unveil how customers objectively view the products, services, pricing, marketing, sales and distribution versus the competitors.
 It can also be helpful to assess the competitive advantages of the company and the leading competitors.
 Competitive advantages can be in the form of brand loyalty, innovation, scale, network effects, proprietary information, intellectual property, locked-up supply, and location.

 The next step is to assess the relative strengths & weaknesses of the organization versus competitors, which can be a bit trickier, given it may be hard to determine the strengths and weaknesses of competitors’ functions, processes, people, infrastructure, and partnerships.
 Though, companies typically have a good feeling about competitors’ strengths and weaknesses through interactions, external articles, or other competitive research.
 Regardless, some of the biggest insight doesn’t come from the relative competitive strengths and weaknesses but in the assessment of how aligned an organization’s strengths are to the strengths within the customer value proposition & go-to-market.
 As an example, if product innovation and IP are the strengths of a business model, they should be reinforced by a core competency in research and product development.
 A company with industry-leading low pricing should reinforce it with efficient and lean processes and scale advantages.

 DOWNLOAD THE SWOT ANALYSIS POWERPOINT WORKSHEET

 To get you going on SWOT analysis, download the free and editable SWOT Analysis PowerPoint Template.